Link Search Menu Expand Document

 Example

 Doing a regular COUNT returns the total number of rows in the column.
-We inserted 8 rows earlier, so it should return the same number.
+As the tournaments table contains 6 rows, this will be the returned value.

 SELECT